wwoast/constantina/docs/INSTALL.md

 SetEnv INSTANCE default
 ```

-Note that this is ''extremely slow performing''.
+This strategy is ''extremely slow performing''.
 CGI applications must run and reload
 all Python resources every time someone visits a site, and on embedded servers, this
 can add many seconds of latency to the initial page load!

+Additionally, Apache doesn't support `X-Sendfile` lookup paths as configuration in a
+user-configurable `.htaccess` file.
+If your hosting provider won't configure the
+proper `X-Sendfile` settings, then effectively **you have no way to protect your private
+files behind authentication**.
+You can still use Constantina, but your forum's content
+will be vulnerable to filename guessing by an attacker (the _Insecure Direct-Object Reference_
+vulnerability).

 #### VirtualEnv setup